pchhiller/CodeChefQuestionsDownload/README.md

 pdfkit :pip install pdfkit
 pdfkit needs wkhtmltopdf to work .[Instructions] (https://pypi.python.org/pypi/pdfkit)
 ```

-Replace 'school' in line 9 with 'school','easy' 'medium','hard' and 'challenge' for changing difficulty
+Replaced the word 'school' in line 9 with 'school','easy' 'medium','hard' and 'challenge' for changing difficulty
 >difficulty= 'easy'

 Run again if some error occurs.
-It wont replace pre-existing files and only download the ones that haven't been downloaded yet.
+It wont replace pre-existing files and will only download the ones that haven't been downloaded yet.